Travis Pratt: Education and career

 Pratt received his associate's degree from Clark College in 1993, his B.A. and M.A. in criminal justice from Washington State University in 1995 and 1996, respectively, and his Ph.D. from the University of Cincinnati in 2001.
 In 2000, he joined the faculty of Rutgers University as an assistant professor, where he remained until joining the faculty of Washington State University in 2002 as an assistant professor.
 He was promoted to associate professor at Washington State University in 2004, and remained on the faculty there until 2008, when he became an associate professor in the School of Criminology and Criminal Justice at Arizona State University.
 In 2006 he was the recipient of the Ruth Shonle Cavan Outstanding Young Scholar Award from the American Society of Criminology.
 In 2010, he was promoted to the rank of full professor at Arizona State University, a position he held until February 14, 2014.
 Since 2014, he has been a fellow at the University of Cincinnati Corrections Institute.

 ASU lawsuit

 Court records indicate that in 2009, while on the faculty of ASU, Pratt became romantically involved with Tasha Kunzi, a graduate student there.
 Kunzi left ASU in 2011.
 In October 2012, Kunzi sued Pratt, the then-director of ASU's School of Criminology and Criminal Justice Scott Decker, and the Arizona Board of Regents.
 Her lawsuit accused Pratt of discriminating against her.
 Both Pratt and the Board of Regents denied the allegations.
 Pratt (legally represented by ASU) and Kunzi settled the lawsuit on April 25, 2014.
 The other defendants in the lawsuit (Decker, ASU, and the Arizona Board of Regents) were dismissed from the suit.
-ASU confirmed that Pratt was fired not due to Kunzi, but because he had violated amorous-relationship policies with another student.
+Pratt was fired from ASU in 2014 as a result of violating amorous-relationship policies with a different student.